-Please complete and return to either the Headteacher for Stage 1, or Clerk for Stages 2 and 3 who will acknowledge receipt and explain what action will be taken.
+Please complete and return to either Headteacher for Stage 1, or Chair or Clerk for Stages 2 and 3 who will acknowledge receipt and explain what action will be taken.

 Your name:

-Pupil's name (if relevant):
+Pupi 's name (if relevant):

-Your relati onship to the pupil (if relevant):
+Your relationship to the pupil (if relevant):

-Contact de etails:
+act details:

-Please give e details of your complaint (adding extra page s if necessary):
+Pleas se give details of your complaint (adding extra pages if necessary):

-No. What action has been taken to resolve the matter and by whom?
+What action has been taken to resolve the matter and by whom?

 1

 2

 3

 Etc.

-what actions do you feel might resolve the problem at this stage?
+What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

+o.g. actaro.

 Date:

 Official use

 Date acknowledgement sent:

+Date dolliowiougement cont.

 By who:

 Complaint referred to:

 Action taken:

+Action taken.

 Date:

-Date.